How stormwater retention credit revenue is estimated

 Once you run the calculation, the result panel shows annual credits, retained volume in cubic feet and gallons, annual market revenue, annual compliance value, the preferred annual value, and the total value over the contract term.
 Read the result as a planning estimate rather than a final entitlement.
 If you are preparing a permit package or a financing memo, use the output as a starting point and then reconcile it with local program rules, monitoring requirements, and any performance adjustments required by your jurisdiction.

-• Impervious drainage area (sq ft): Rooftops, pavement, and other hard surfaces draining to the practice.
+- Impervious drainage area (sq ft): Roofs, pavement, and other hard surfaces that send runoff to the practice.

-• Design storm depth (inches): The rainfall depth used by the local program or planning standard.
+- Design storm depth (inches): The rainfall event used by the local program or planning standard to judge retained runoff.

-• Credit issuance ratio (credits per 1,000 gallons): Program-specific conversion from retained volume to credits.
+- Credit issuance ratio (credits per 1,000 gallons): The program-specific conversion from retained volume into tradable or reportable credits.

-• Expected credit price ($ per credit): Estimated market value for each credit.
+- Expected credit price ($ per credit): The market value you expect to receive for each stormwater retention credit.

-• Internal compliance value ($ per 1,000 gallons): Estimated avoided cost of meeting the same requirement another way.
+- Internal compliance value ($ per 1,000 gallons): The avoided spend if the same runoff volume would otherwise need to be managed another way.

-• Multi-year contract term (years): Number of years over which credits may be sold or valued.
+- Multi-year contract term (years): The number of years over which you expect the credits to be sold, held, or valued internally.

 The calculator follows a simple volume-based method that mirrors many stormwater retention credit programs.
 The first step is to determine the additional retained depth created by the project.